 The best vendors empower you to re-use translations for your omnichannel efforts-from PIM to email campaigns, product feeds, offline documents, social and more.
 Multimedia and app localisation should be available, too.

-Great website translation vendors can detect content changes quickly, and translate them within a working day.
+Great website translation vendors can detect content changes quickly, and translate them in about one working day.

 7. Avoid In-House Options